 Securities sold under agreements to repurchase as of March 31, 2014 increased by \$27.2 million or 4% from December 31, 2013.
 This increase reflects normal fluctuations in placements by local government entities.
 As of March 31, 2014, the weighted average maturity was 280 days for our repurchase agreements with government entities and 5.2 years for our repurchase agreements with private institutions.
 Some of our repurchase agreements with private institutions may be terminated at earlier specified dates by the private institution or in some cases by either the private institution or the Company.
-If all such agreements were to terminate at the earliest possible date, the weighted average maturity for our repurchase agreements with private institutions would decrease to 3.5 years.
+If all such agreements with private institutions would decrease to 3.5 years.
 As of March 31, 2014, the weighted average interest rate for outstanding agreements with government entities and private institutions was 0.17% and 4.21%, respectively, with all rates being fixed.
 Each of our repurchase agreements are accounted for as a collateralized financing arrangement (i.e., a secured borrowing) and not as a sale and subsequent repurchase of securities.